openalea/PkgIt/README.txt

 Description
 -------------

-The OpenAlea.PkgIt package is a package to help packaging Openalea and dependencies to create releases.
+The PkgIt package is a package to help packaging dependencies and so to create releases.

 Download
 ----------